 "I personally love mirrors, both because it provides accurate feedback about what your body is doing in space and because the aesthetic makes me think fondly of dance classes," said Jessi.
 But I know plenty of people who feel self-conscious in front of them.
 I think the key is to discover what works for you, what makes you happy and feel excited to go into that space and move."

-“I decorated the pilates studio in Exclusive Plum from Sherwin Williams.
-It possibly my favorite color of all time," said Absolute Pilates Owner Allison Zang.
-"I think you need to pick something that balances the need for energy and zen.
+For some, finding the right balance between energy and tranquility is key.
+“I decorated the pilates studio in Exclusive Plum from Sherwin-Williams.
+It's possibly my favorite color of all time," said Absolute Pilates Owner Allison Zang.
+“I think you need to pick something that balances the need for energy and zen.
 You want the space to move.”

 Whether you’re working with an apartment, condo, or otherwise limited space, you can make it an enjoyable place to exercise by customizing it based on what you hope to achieve.